Diagrammatics for dicyclic groups: Abstract

 \section{Abstract}

-Using that the dicyclic group is the type D subgroup of SU(2), we extend the Temperley--Lieb diagrammatics to give a diagrammatic presentation of the complex representation theory of the dicylic group.
+Using that the dicyclic group is the type D subgroup of SU(2), we extend the Temperley--Lieb diagrammatics to give a diagrammatic presentation of the complex representation theory of the dicyclic group.

 \subjclass[2020]{Primary: 18M05, 18M15; Secondary: 14E16, 20C15} \keywords{Diagrammatics, representation theory of SU(2), Temperley--Lieb algebras, McKay correspondence.}

 \addtocontents{toc}{ }